mito-ds/mito-efficiency-test/README.md

 1. Use the Graph button to create a bar graph

 #### E: Import relevant stock prices
-1. Use Mito's `Import` button for XLSX importing
+1. Use Mito's `Import` button for csv importing
 2. Concat with the `Merge` > `Concat` button
 3. Change dtypes with the `dtype` button in the toolbar